 The session progressed, but I didn’t hear a single word.
 Arjun also zoned me out as he spoke about business, trade, commerce, and factors related to it.
 My eyes moved around him as he walked, owning the place.
 Suddenly everyone started clapping and cheering, the sound deafening and echoing.
 The seminar already finished?
 But it started mere seconds before.
 I hurriedly checked the time.
 Oh shit, half past an hour had passed.
 Everyone stood, giving him a standing ovation.
 But Arjun didn’t even blink an eye and walked out.
 There was felicitation, a token of appreciation received by his representative.

 So this was Arjun, straightforward, arrogant, proud, self-absorbed, and a man with zero empathy.
 I didn’t take risks.
 My life was always pre-planned, but today I will have dinner with an unknown person, and the thought didn’t scare me, not in a typical way.
 I feared my feelings towards that absurd and unrealistic craziness.
 The craving to touch him, to stare endlessly, was far too powerful.

 “Jen, let’s go,” Priti shouted.
 I snapped out of my daydream, hearing her voice.
 The next lecture was announced as free, so everyone was moving towards the canteen.
 The atmosphere was jubilant.
 Everyone was talking about the seminar with eager eyes, walking out with big dreams, highly exhilarated.
-The guy who gave us entry stood in a corner viewing the crowd disbursing slowly.
-Asking Priti to wait, I waved, but couldn’t catch his attention.
+The guy who gave us entry stood in a corner, observing the crowd disbursing slowly.
+Asking Priti to wait, I waved but couldn’t catch his attention.
 I walked towards him.

 “Hi,” I called.